-Pensions Liability

-Estimates of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
+- Pensions Liability Estimates of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied. - Housing Rent Arrears At 31 March 2020 the Council had Housing Rent Arrears of £2.074m.
+A review of outstanding balances suggested that an impairment for irrecoverable rents of £1.938m was appropriate resulting in a coverage of 93% for doubtful debts.

 The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance a 0.5% decrease in the real discount rate would result in an increase in the pension liability of 10% equating £40.61m.
+For instance a 0.5% decrease in the real discount rate would result in an increase in the pension liability of 10% equating to \pounds 40.61m.